ChromiaProject/postchain-eif/doc/contract/scripts.md

-# Postchain EIF Contracts Scripts
+# Postchain EIF Contract Scripts

 This document describes all available scripts in the `postchain-eif-contracts` package.